stashedUp/experiences/docs/Testing.md

 ### Key
 Take away - Don’t comment out failing test.
 Delete it if it’s not relevant or refactor the test.
+- Keep the build and test process short
+- Speed is essential because there is an opportunity cost associated with not delivering software.
+- Delivering fast is also important because it allows you to verify whether our features and bug fixes are really useful.

 SEE - Builing and deploying